Skip to main content

 Async

-This is based on suspend and callback mechanism.
-The current session suspends.
-Remote agent pushes result when done.
-Used for long-running operations.
+Async mode uses a suspend-and-callback mechanism.
+The current session suspends, and the remote agent pushes the result when done.
+Use this mode for long-running operations.
 Requirements for async remote calls:

-• CALLBACK_BASE_URL environment variable must be set to a public HTTPS URL that the remote agent can reach.
+• The CALLBACK_BASE_URL environment variable must be set to a public HTTPS URL reachable by the remote agent.

 • The remote agent’s card must have push notification capabilities.

 • Default async timeout is 300 seconds.
-It can be overridden by the timeout value in the ABL.
+Override with the TIMEOUT value in ABL.

 - TO: Async_Risk_Analyzer